alexbfree/thesis/src/chapter-7.md

 Introduction & Background
 ----------------

+[TODO EXPAND THE ORIGINAL RESEARCH QUESTION EXPLICITLY HERE, USING THE CUT MATERIAL FROM CHAPTER 2]

 Through the Case Studies (Chapter 4 & 5) and the discussion in Chapter 6, a clear understanding of what people want from direct and indirect data relations (RQ1 & RQ2) has been established.
 In this chapter, we turn our attention from theory to practice, from what is needed to *what is possible*.
 Specifically, this chapter will return to the overall research question and consider _"How might [better Human Data Relations] be achieved?"_, and answer this question by describing practical approaches for future research, innovation and policy that are either novel or already emergent.

 This chapter is deliberately broad and open ended.
 It does not pretend to be complete or definitive in its interpretation of the outlook for HDR.
 It is not a roadmap, but rather a snapshot of ongoing work, identified challenges and known opportunities, forming an **anthology of reference material**, based on my research and design experience from my six years working to understand and advance HDR.